 Scientific Name: Conolophus Marthae

 Where to find them: Galapagos pink iguanas live in just one single place on the planet.
-Their home is on the slopes of Wolf Volcano on Isabela Island, a site which is unfortunately off-limits to tourist visitors so it is not actually possible to observe them in the wild.
+Their home is on the slopes of Wolf Volcano on Isabela Island, a site which is unfortunately off-limits to tourist visitors.
+It is not possible to observe them in the wild at this time.

 The Pink land iguana has survived at the Galapagos Islands for the past 5.7 million years, yet incredibly was only recently discovered and identified as a unique species in 2009.
 This is testament to the fact that the Galapagos islands still hold many secrets even in this modern age.
-They are easy to identify due to their salmon pink body colour caused by lack of skin pigment, and the black striped markings that cover their body.
+The Pink Galapagos Land Iguana is easy to identify due to its salmon pink body colour caused by lack of skin pigment, and the black striped markings that cover their body.

 Today there are as few as 200 surviving pink iguana individuals, all found within a very small habitat range on Wolf Volcano.
 Scientific studies are ongoing to understand more about this critically endangered reptile, and to protect them in their risky natural habitat on the slopes of an active volcano.